What's the best travel story to write?

 Almost every type of magazine accepts travel stories related to that

 genre.
-The ease of travel today has evolved so that travel stories
+The ease of travel today has evolved so that your travel story can

 transcend many genres.